General

 Climate and Battery Performance

 Extreme temperatures (up to 50°C) affect battery performance and require specialized cooling systems.
-Locus’s route optimization engine factors in temperature-adjusted range calculations, ensuring electric vehicles maintain service levels even during peak summer months
+Unlike generic route planners, Locus’s MENA-optimized engine uniquely factors in temperature-adjusted range calculations, ensuring electric vehicles reliably meet service commitments—no matter the season.

 Infrastructure Gaps

-While the UAE leads with 325 public charging stations, other markets lag behind.
-Saudi Arabia plans to install 5,000 charging points by 2030, but current infrastructure requires careful route planning for sustainable delivery operations.
+While the UAE leads with 325+ public charging stations, other markets lag behind.
+Saudi Arabia plans to install 5,000 charging points by 2030, but current infrastructure requires careful route optimization for sustainable delivery operations.
+Fleet managers must plan routes around charging availability today while infrastructure scales to meet 2030 targets.

 Regulatory Variations